Jason-Lee08/cal_ice_hockey_rides/README.md

 ### Final Notes

 I designed the code to make it very obvious if it can't find a driver's/passenger's address.
 If this happens, it should display a bright red error in the terminal displaying who's name it couldn't find the address of.
-To fix this, make sure their name matches the ride sheet.
+To fix this, make sure their name matches the "Full Addresses and Info" sheet.
 There may be other errors/bugs I'm not aware of, so after you run it, please do your due diligence and check `results.json` to ensure that what's displayed in that file matches the Google Sheet.